America-Italy Society of Philadelphia: Lectures & Cultural Events

 various events each year that educate its members on Italian history, language culture, art, and literature.
 AISPHILA hosts monthly films that are shown in Italian with English subtitles introduced by a guest lecturer.
-The America-Italy Society of Philadelphia hosts dinners and/or parties that are arranged to enhance our members’ gastronomic appreciation of Italian cuisine.

 Ente Gestore

 As part of its mission to promote Italian culture and language, the America-Italy Society of Philadelphia acts as ente gestore (manager) of grants to public and private schools that offer Italian language instruction.
 With support from the Italian government and under the supervision of Dr. Domenico Teker, the Director of the Scholastic Office of the Consulate General of Italy in Boston, AIS promotes Italian language programs in high schools throughout the greater Philadelphia region.

 Amerita Chamber Players/Concerts

-AISPHILA sponsors a free concert series that is open to the public by the critically acclaimed Amerita Chamber Players.
+AISPHILA sponsors a free concert series that is open to the public by the Amerita Chamber Players.

 Amerita concerts are held three times a year at the Temple Beth Zion-Beth Israel at 18th and Spruce St. in Center City Philadelphia.